CommE2E/comm/docs/dev_environment.md

 ### Codegen for gRPC

 gRPC is a framework from Google for writing services.
-As a developer, you define your service's API using Protobufs, and gRPC handles the networking and basic infrastructure for you.
+As a developer, you define your service’s API using Protobufs, and gRPC handles the networking and basic infrastructure for you.

 The codegen for gRPC takes files written in the [protocol buffers language](https://developers.google.com/protocol-buffers/docs/proto3) as input and outputs C++ code that enables a developer to create a client and a server that use gRPC for communication.

 Because of C++ build dependencies, this could not be bundled as an npm package. `brew` also fails to install the required version so if you want to generate files in your local environment, you have to manually install Protobuf.

-If you find yourself needing to modify the Protobuf schema files, you'll need to set up the tools to run the codegen.
+If you find yourself needing to modify the Protobuf schema files, you’ll need to set up the tools to run the codegen.
 Follow the steps below:

 - `brew install autoconf automake libtool curl make g++ unzip`
 - `wget https://github.com/protocolbuffers/protobuf/releases/download/v3.15.8/protobuf-cpp-3.15.8.tar.gz`